philippinespire/pire_cssl_data_processing/atherinomorus_endrachtensis/README.md

 #before running, make sure the config file is updated with file paths and file extensions based on your species
 #vcf path should point to vcf made after removing contigs not in greenlist (the file just created by vcftools)
 #popmap file should be file used in step 16, that accounts for any cryptic structure (*HWEsplit extension)
-#ONLY running filters 11 09 10 04 13 05 16 07 18 17 (in that order) -- settngs should match the settings used when filtering the original VCF file (steps 14 & 16)
+#ONLY running filters 11 09 10 04 13 05 16 07 18 (in that order) -- settngs should match the settings used when filtering the original VCF file (steps 14 & 16)
 sbatch /home/r3clark/PIRE/pire_cssl_data_processing/atherinomorus_endrachtensis/fltrVCF.sbatch config.fltr.ind.cssl.poly.AB

 #troubleshooting will be necessary
+#here, not running 17 at end because removes sites due to one (small) pop (AHam-B) having a lot of missing sites
 ```

 ---